Marcus-Moen/My-Portfolio-Website/README.md

-# My-Portfolio-Website
+# My Portfolio Website
-This repository contains the html, css and javascript code for my portfolio website.
+This repository contains the HTML, CSS and javascript code for my portfolio website.